!-- Google tag (gtag.js) -->

 Though these questions are simple, they help customers reflect and put into words the impact your organization has created for them.

-If you’re interested in trying out video testimonials, try Vocal Video for free for 14 days.
+If you’re interested in trying out video testimonials, create a free Vocal Video account, no credit card required.

 Here are four examples:

 Basecamp, a popular project management software, dedicates a whole page to customer testimonials.
-Testimonials are done simply — they have no photos, just the name, designation, and a review.
+Testimonials are done simply — they have no photos, just the name, designation, and the positive feedback.

 What stands out here is: The testimonials are small, a maximum of five sentences and the benefits that customers have gained by using Basecamp are highlighted in yellow, which makes it easy to scan and read.

-They also use customer testimonials on their landing page with specific features relating to project management like “extremely user friendly” and “perfect solution to remote teams”, along with 5-star ratings, as seen below.
+They also use testimonials on their landing page with specific features relating to project management like “extremely user friendly” and “perfect solution to remote teams”, along with 5-star ratings, as shown above.

 Kissmetrics keeps their testimonials on their homepage.
 Their testimonials include photos of their customers, complete with their designation and branding of the organization they work for.
 This is one of the most common ways to present quote testimonials.